metadatacenter-attic/pipelines/ccp-datamed-readme.md

 **TLDR Version**

 Just want to get started?
 Here's what you need to do.
 Click on the Create CCP Metadata link below this paragraph (create an account/log in to CEDAR if you need to), and when your metadata can be indexed by DataMed, set the Ready to Index attribute at the top of the template to "Ready to Index".
-That's it.
+That's it, except we really value your input to fill out the survey.
 (You might want to read the section "What I need to fill out" below, too.)

 [Create CCP Digital Object Metadata](https://cedar.metadatacenter.org/instances/create/https://repo.metadatacenter.org/templates/62c8b5f2-7dc9-4fff-9008-07c95a746411)

+[Fill Out Survey]()  Please take 5 minutes with this optional survey to tell us how the process went.

 **1) Get a CEDAR login**